-Arts in Education Artist Roster: The AIE Coordinator oversees the selection of professional artists who work in schools through panel review and demonstration classes.
+Arts Education Artist Roster: The AIE Coordinator oversees the selection of professional artists who work in schools through panel review and demonstration classes.

 - Training workshops for artists, parents, teachers, and administrators.

-- Conferences: The annual Arts in Education Conference is open to the public, and offers focused dialog among educators and artists around approaches to integrating the arts in education.
+- Conferences: The annual Arts Education Conference is open to the public, and offers focused dialog among educators and artists around approaches to integrating the arts in education.
 Conference dates and registration details will be posted on the State Arts Council's website.

 - Site Visits: The AIE Coordinator attends as many culminating events and artist residencies as time and weather permit.

-- Presentations: The AIE Coordinator gives talks about the Arts in Education Program, grant writing, and Arts in Education resources (local, statewide, national) to faculty, school boards, PTO's, organizations, and anyone interested in the benefits of having strong arts programs in schools.
+- Presentations: The AIE Coordinator gives talks about the Arts Education Program, grant writing, and Arts Education resources (local, statewide, national) to faculty, school boards, PTO's, organizations, and anyone interested in the benefits of having strong arts programs in schools.

 - Planning, Consulting and Technical Assistance: Workshops and individual assistance are provided for developing artist residencies and preparing grant applications.

-- Arts in Education Resources: The State Arts Council's Resource Library contains a wealth of materials, resources, and tools for advancing arts education.
+- Arts Education Resources: The State Arts Council's Resource Library contains a wealth of materials, resources, and tools for advancing arts education.

 - Teaching Artists: The AIE Coordinator designs and coordinates professional development, orientations, apprenticeships and other opportunities New England-wide.